Data reviewed and confirmed for accuracy and freshness: (June/2026)

 The Americans with Disabilities Act (ADA) prohibits any sort of discrimination against people on the basis of disability.
 This includes discrimination in employment, government services, and public accommodations.

-Thanks to the ADA, people with disabilities who have service animals can take them anywhere they want.
 Since there’s no documentation or identification required for service animals, restaurant or hotel staff can’t ask you to prove that your pet is a service animal.
 You also don’t have to make your service animal wear a vest as a form of identification.

 Unfortunately, this law doesn’t extend to emotional support animals.
 ESAs aren’t allowed in restaurants and hotels the same way service animals are.
 If you’re planning to take your ESA to a restaurant, you should contact them first to see what their policies are regarding ESAs.